ninabarzh/broomstick/content/posts/ai-ghosts.md

 ## Conclusion

 The AI arms race in cyber operations has already started.
-First will come the low-cost, high-impact waves—phishing at scale, adaptive evasion, automated probing.
+First will come the low-cost, high-impact waves, phishing at scale, adaptive evasion, automated probing.
 Then, as nation states refine their toolchains, expect the tectonic shifts: AI-directed BGP hijacks, autonomous swarms, and neural ghosts haunting the backbone of the internet itself.

 Defenders can either wait to be outpaced or start building their own AI systems now.
 The window for “humans alone” defence is already closing.